 Step 1: Check your alignment

-Make sure all your parts are clean and dry before use.
+Did you make sure that all your parts are clean and dry before use?

 Step 2: Update the Pump’s Firmware